FAQ - PRODUCT CARE & LAUNDRY

 If your detergent is doing it's job, you should not need to strip your diapers.
 If you have been using less than the recommended amount of detergent and your diapers are starting to smell or you are experiencing mineral build up, you may need to deep clean them to get the back to normal.
 Our Mighty Bubbles Laundry Treatment is a great treatment for deep cleaning cloth diapers.
 Then going forward, you would need to modify your wash routine to prevent future issues.
 For more information, please check out our recent blog post "Enough with the Stripping Already".

 We have an awesome snap conversion program where you can send your Hook/Loop Hybrid shells to us and we will convert them over to snaps.
 Cost is $5.00 per shell. http://www.gro-via.com/hybridcloth-grovia-snap-conversion.html Regular maintenance is needed to keep the hook/loop in good repair.
 Use a pin to keep the aplix clear of lint and threads.
 A sweater shaver may be used to remove excess pilling on the loop fabric.
 Repeated flatening of the tab out of the wash prevents the aplix from curling edges which become less sticky.
+Washing with like fabrics(polyester) rather than high fiber content absorbencies will keep the hook/loop in better condition.
+Non-HE top load washer with an agitator is also wearing on hook/loop and elastic.
+Washing on a gentle cycle works best.
 The manufacturing defect warranty does not cover general unstickiness of the hook/loop after 90 days.